I have to admit, when Tom first told me he had aphantasia and couldn’t imagine a horse, I was quite skeptical.

 Tom notices things.

-He notices subtleties my own mother wouldn’t catch (and she’s got sharp eyes and ears, let me tell you!)
+He notices subtleties my own mother wouldn’t catch (and she’s got sharp eyes and ears, let me tell you!
+I quite mischievous growing up.)

 The funny thing is, I’m not actually thinking about anything… I’m imagining!

 I can’t help it.
-My imagination runs away with me, and I get easily distracted by images of some distant future or memories from my past.
-Sometimes I can find it hard to escape from these images…and just focus on the present.
+My imagination runs away with me, and I can get easily distracted by creating images of ideas in my head.
+Sometimes I can find it hard to escape from these images and just focus on the present.

-The only explanation I can rationalize for his attention to detail and the subtleties of human emotion is that Tom lives in the present.
-His entire reality isn’t defined by some distant past memory or thought about the future, it’s entirely based on the here and now.
+Perhaps one of the reasons for Tom’s presentness is aphantasia.
+Tom lives in the present.
+His entire reality isn’t defined by some distant past memory or image of the future, it’s entirely based on the here and now.
+Coincidently, one of Tom’s favourite books is, The Power of Now.

-Actually, many scientists studying aphantasia, have hypothesized that this might be the case.
-Aphantasics are not distracted by visual flashbacks or images of the future, and therefore, more likely to be anchored in the present.
+Many scientists studying aphantasia, including Dr. Adam Zeman have speculated this could be the case.
+That is, because aphantasics are not distracted by visual flashbacks or images of the future, they are more likely to be anchored in the present.

 2. Aphantasics are fascinated with facts